What competition do you face on the European fresh fruit and vegetables market?

-The buyer’s position of European supermarkets is strong and is expected to increase even more in the future.
-This is evident in the demanding requirements and strict conditions supermarkets set.
+The buyer position of European supermarkets is strong and is expected to increase even more in future.
+This is evident in the demanding requirements and strict conditions that supermarkets set.

 Large retail organisations also put tremendous pressure on prices.
 This pressure is then passed on from service providers and importers to the exporter and producer.

-In this price driven business it is unlikely that your European buyer will lose money.
-When price levels go down, he will most likely negotiate with you new terms of delivery.
+In this price-driven business, it is unlikely that your European buyer will lose money.
+When price levels go down, they will most likely negotiate the new terms of delivery with you.

-- Present yourself as a reliable (adhere to your agreements) and accessible (easy to contact) partner.
+- Present yourself as a reliable (adhere to your agreements) and accessible (be easy to contact) partner.

-- Aim to become directly or indirectly part of a long-term buying programme with a European retailer, but only if your company is ready for that kind of commitment.
+- Aim to become a direct or indirect part of a long-term buying programme with a European retailer, but only if your company is ready for that kind of commitment.

 Retailers and wholesalers require full transparency of their suppliers from production to consumer.
-This ensures them of your good conduct and reduces their risks in food safety.
-But it goes as far as the consumers, informing them about the origin and producer of the product.
+This assures them of your good conduct and reduces their risks in food safety.
+However, it goes as far as the consumers, informing them about the origin and producer of the product.

 You will have an advantage over your competitors if you are able to provide transparency along the supply chain.
-Be open to regular audits and consider these to be helpful to improve your day to day operation.
+Be open to regular audits and consider these to be helpful in order to improve your day-to-day operation.

-- Increase your transparency by showing end-users where a product comes from, preferably at farmer level.
-Use ‘storytelling’ and be as open and honest as you can be.
+- Increase your transparency by showing end-users where a product comes from, preferably at the farmer level.
+Use "storytelling" and be as open and honest as you can be.

-- Always communicate, good news or bad news.
+- Always communicate good news and bad news.
 Open communication helps you build and maintain relationships in the competitive field.

 Please review our market information disclaimer.